AdS$\times$S Mellin Bootstrap, Hidden 10d Symmetry and Five-point Kaluza-Klein Functions in $\mathcal{N}=4$ SYM

 and then require the function to vanish upon replacing

 with $a_i$ some auxiliary variables (see Supplemental Material for the derivation).
 Imposing the $\rm AdS\times S$ DP twist completely determines $\mathcal{M}_5$.

 \sectionsep {\bf Result.} The full expression for $\mathcal{M}_5$ is too lengthy to include in the main text.
 We therefore present selected components in the Supplemental Material and provide the complete result as an auxiliary file.
 Our results pass several non-trivial consistency checks: $\mathcal{M}_5$ reduces to the known result $M_{pp222}$ in \cite{Goncalves:2023oyx}, and the amplitudes $\mathcal{M}_{4,\mathcal{X}}$ for $\mathcal{X} = \mathcal{J},\mathcal{T},\mathcal{A}$ agree with results independently derived using the superspace method (see Supplemental Material).
-Furthermore, we confirm that $\mathcal{M}_5$ can be recast in a factorized form that generalizes \eqref{eq:fourptRfactor} to five points